Hemlock: The impatient albino.

 - Exalted: The Dune People were a race of albinos born into slavery, and society treated them as animals.
 Upon breaking free, they became the monsters the rest of humanity saw them as, turning into murderous cannibals that want anyone non-Dune Person dead.

 - Freedom City's Atlas of Earth Prime has Whitestone, a Tanzanian albino superhero who fights the prejudices and superstition his home country has regarding albinism.

 - Ravenloft: One of Carnival's sample scenarios involves helping an innocent young albino girl find refuge from prejudice among other human oddities.

-- Warhammer Fantasy: The Lizardmen invert this.
-Albinism is seen as a sign of the Old Ones that has marked the albino lizard out to a life of greatness.
+- The Lizardmen invert this.
+Albinism is seen as a sign that the Old Ones have marked the lizard for a life of greatness.
 Albinism could be taken as an upgrade to a single hero character in 6th edition, and the special character Gor-Rok is an albino.

 - Fate/Grand Order: The ostracizing of Lavinia Whateley from the Puritans in Salem is in part due to her rather sickly albino appearance that is shared by the rest of her family.